DieracDelta/DieracDelta.github.io/posts/2021-05-30-nix-rust-riscv-toy-kernel.md

     );
 }
 ```
-This is more or less the same as C's inline assembly.
-Note that `a0` and `a7` are clobbered.
-Furthermore we wish to put the address of `ch` as an input.
-We do this by saying (in english) use input register for the address of `ch`.
-This is now accessible via `{0}`.
+This is more or less the same as C's inline assembly, though more readable (to me at least).
+Note that `a0` and `a7` are clobbered, and the address of `ch` is used as an input. `&ch` is now accessible via `{0}`.
 We can then call this function in `main` to print hello world:

 ```rust
 #[no_mangle]